emtee40/FMHY-wiki/FMHY‐Notes.md.md

 ***

+#### Thunderbird

+To get real-time notification, press the three lines in the top left corner, select the account you want to configure, select Manage Folders, then select the folder you want from below.
+You can then select inbox and enable push.
+(Notifications must be enabled).

+***

 #### Bookmarkeddit

 This also extends the amount of saved posts you can view (reddit caps at 1000 by default)